ucopacme/aws-shelltools/README.rst

   credentials for the specified profile.
 Export these credentials to environment vars in the current shell.

+aws-refresh
+  Reset mfa token.
+If environment var AWS_ASSUMED_ROLE_PROFILE is already set from a previous session, then rerun 'aws sts assume-role' operation for that profile.

 aws-display-assumed-role
   Print current values of AWS assumed role environment vars